pauliacomi/paper-2021-d4-sorption/manuscript.md

 [@xuSolvationForceSimulations2014] and their charges were calculated at the DFT level ([@tbl:ff-d4-charge], SI).

-All the results of the HCTS are available as CSV files in the SI.
+All the results of the HTSC are available as CSV files in the SI.
 A web-based explorer, which can be used to interactively display the dataset is available at <https://pauliacomi.com/mof4d4>.

 ## MOF sorbents {#methodology-benchmark}